Adam Smith and Nick Jacobs each score 17 points to lead the offense

 Gregory clearly put an emphasis on academics during his tenure at Dayton.
 Entering the 2010-11 season, every senior who played for Gregory graduated (23-of-23).
 All seven seniors who played on the 2010 NIT title team graduated the following spring.

-Despite a difficult initial campaign at Georgia Tech in terms of wins and losses, Gregory has gone about laying the foundation for similar success in the Yellow Jackets' program.
 Gregory's first season saw Tech score victories over a pair of NCAA Tournament teams in VCU and NC State, both away from home, and defeat Georgia in Athens for the program's first victory there in 35 years.

 Prior to becoming the head coach at Dayton, Gregory spent the second of two highly-successful stints at Michigan State, where he was an assistant coach for two years before being promoted to associate head coach under Izzo for the 2001-02 and 2002-03 seasons.
 During those four years, the Spartans won one NCAA championship (2000), made three Elite Eight appearances, two Final Fours and claimed two Big Ten Conference championships.
 MSU also saw four of its players selected in the first round of the NBA draft and the Spartans signed six McDonald's All-Americans during that four-year run.